 For various reasons, most of us like it when we get brand new blog viewers.
 It may be because it’s great to have a new voice added to the conversation, or it may be for more business-oriented reasons, or it could be a confidence-booster.

-Even though, at least for most of us, numbers are not where the true value of blogging lies, generally speaking having new people make their way to your blog is a positive thing that offers the potential for more interactions.
+While numbers are not where the true value of blogging lies (at least for most of us), generally speaking, having new people make their way to your blog is a positive thing that offers the potential for more interactions.